WHERE DO WE WORK?

 SYPO received missing financing from The Missing Middle, an organization aimed at ensuring that successful microcredit participants have access to larger loans and further expand their businesses.

 Another partner to call out is the Canadian Philo Project.
 They design and make fantastic handbags, and donate a percentage of each sale to SYPO.

 The reason why we started this website is that we need your support.
-We want to show you the potential of microfinance in the most direct and transparent way: by asking you to choose individual micro-entrepreneurs to sponsor, follow their progress over time, and reinvest their repayments in other micro-entrepreneurs.
-Thousands more women are in need of this support, and SYPO depends entirely on your support through this website to reach those women.
+Thousands more women are in need of this support, and SYPO depends on your support through this website to reach those women.